core-hacked/Discondelete/README.md

 <!-- LICENSE -->
 ## License

-The original project was unlicensed, this fork is distributed under the MIT License.
+This repository is distributed under the MIT License.
 See `LICENSE` for more information.